 Oxford comma n. [after the preferred use of such a comma to avoid ambiguity in the house style of Oxford University Press] a comma immediately preceding the conjunction in a list of items.

 You are separating three individuals with a comma (i.e. teachers + Mom + Dad).
-The Oxford comma is the the final one before the conjunction “and.”
+The Oxford comma is the the final punctuation before the conjunction and.

-The purpose of this nifty device is the primary use defined above, “to avoid ambiguity.”
+The purpose of this device is the primary use defined above, to avoid ambiguity.
 If the comma is not used, this is the resulting sentence:

 By not using the Oxford comma, the sentence has changed by identifying my teachers as Mom and Dad (i.e. teachers = Mom + Dad) rather than listing three separate persons.
 If I meant to convey the first example (teachers + Mom + Dad), then I have introduced ambiguity and miscommunicated my intent.